s2t2/ml-music-2023/README.md

 ## Background

 The "Artist Similarity Mapping" project uses dimensionality reduction on audio data from YouTube to determine which artists are most similar to each other (based on actual audio qualities).
-Music platforms can use these methods for artist recommendation purposes. :musical_note: :studio_microphone:
+Music platforms like Spotify can use these methods for artist recommendation purposes. :musical_note: :studio_microphone:

   + [Slides](https://docs.google.com/presentation/d/1eKw1Tyob78U2sHwp2PYhk6JRY96df-sbhj7m62YEBDA/edit?usp=sharing)
   + [Code](https://github.com/s2t2/ml-music-2023)